jasonbayton/11ty/_src/blog/2023/08/product-files-the-doordash-tablet.md

 ### Tough & resistant to unfriendly usage

 In the process of improving repairability, the whole unit benefitted from greater protection from unfriendly usage by, for example, ensuring flex was minimised if the unit was crushed, twisted, or bent.
+Flex can be a major concern for a screen, since glass doesn't take to it near as well as other materials.

 In addition to this I spent several weeks with my team reviewing options for the outer finish of the unit, aiming to find a balance between something that looked decent, but also held up against knocks, scrapes, drops, and so on.
 On the first few batches of the T8 this was a rubberised finish on the housing, and it held up quite well in the target environments as it: